-More at www.edubiomed.eu
+More at

+www.edubiomed.eu

-The Edu-BioMed project has been funded with support from the European Union.
+Co-funded by the Erasmus+ Programme of the European Union The Edu-BioMed project has been funded with support from the European Union.
 This document reflects the view only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.